 I am sure many people have given or received gifts from time to time that are beyond special.
 They are either so thoughtful or so capture the personality of the person as to cause shock and awe to the recipient.

 I guess it is what you are raised with during your childhood that makes those ties run deep no matter where in the country you end up living.
-For me, my pride in being the first graduate in my family of the University of Minnesota ran deep.
-I had Gopher t-shirts, sweatshirts, jerseys, beer glasses, and . . . well you get the picture.
+For me, my pride in being the first graduate of the University of Minnesota in my family ran deep.
+I had Gopher t-shirts, sweatshirts, jerseys, beer glasses, and . . . well, you get the picture.

 One year, Amy surprised me by framing a charcoal print of the Mall of the University of Minnesota campus and my degree from the Carlson School of Management.
 It had been gathering dust in the storage area of our basement for more than a decade.
 When I opened it on Christmas morning, it left me speechless.
-I value this gift more than any I received from Amy in our 32 years of marriage.
+I value this gift more than any I received from Amy in our thirty-two years of marriage.

-There was one gift that I gave Amy for her birthday that became that gift for Amy.
+There was one gift that I gave Amy for her birthday that became that gift for her.
 I wish it were because of my thoughtfulness, but I really thought it would get a few good laughs and then be forgotten.

-We joked for many years that only if we had any musical ability at all we would be famous.
+We joked for many years that if we only had any musical ability at all we would be famous.
 So one year, I came up with the idea to give Amy a tambourine for her birthday.
 It combined her love of music and dancing.
 Let’s be honest, musically, it needs only a minuscule level of skill.

 Her look of shock and pure joy when she opened her present was priceless.
 It was love at first sight.
 From that point forward, Amy would bring her tambourine to neighborhood gatherings and dance to the music along with her tambourine.
 If she forgot it, she would send one of the kids off to retrieve it for her.
 It was not uncommon to see Amy dancing and playing it on top of tables as the evening progressed.
 Our neighbors Kaye, Louann, Carol, and Diane were often up there with her.

-I never envisioned that this one gift would so capture Amy’s personality and spirit so completely.
+I never envisioned that this one gift would capture Amy’s personality and spirit so completely.
 It became legend in our neighborhood.
 Rock on, Amy!

 This site is mine and mine alone.
 I will not tolerate trolls of any kind in the comment sections and will block negative comments and abusive individuals.
 Denigrating medical professionals will also not be tolerated on this site.
 Our health care system is far from perfect, but I have found the vast majority of health care workers to be competent and possessing a degree of empathy to be admired and emulated.